 The Cost

 The shutoff was where Breck said it would be.
 A junction where the crawl crossed the intake ducting, the valve handle recessed into the wall.
-Quarter turn.
-He turned it.
-The ducting shuddered as the airflow cut.
+He could feel the duct vibrating under his hand, the bypass still pulling air through section four.
+Still feeding the leak.
+Still keeping Nika’s ninety minutes alive.

 “Nika.”